francoiskroll/FramebyFrame/README.md

 `ggPairwiseHeat(...)` will also return in Console the similarity score between fingerprints.

 > And that is all for the minimal tutorial!
 The FramebyFrame package can do other things, such as analyse different experimental designs, calculate and plot behavioural fingerprints and more.
-Make sure to check the documentation to make full use of it.
+Make sure to check the [DOCUMENTATION](DOCUMENTATION.md) to make full use of it.

 ___